css-materials/course-site/content/homework/_index.md

 This sections contains the homework assignments for this course and will be progressively updated as the quarter progresses.

 In this course there will be a total of seven homework assignments + one opportunity to re-do a past homework to change your grade.
-The last homework assignment (HW07) will act as a final project for the course.
+The last homework assignment (HW07) will act as a final project for the course and cannot be re-done.

 The homework assignments are as follows: